danmed/TasmoBackupV1/README.md

 # Instructions

-* to add a device "device.php?ip=192.168.2.x"
+* to add a device "index.php?task=discover&ip=xxx.xxx.xxx.xxx"
-* to run backups for all added devices "backupall.php"
+* to run backups for all added devices "index.php?task=backupall"